saman-nasiri/saman-nasiri/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on Transportation project
+- 🔭 I’m currently working on SQL DataBase and Prisma orm
+- 📫 How to reach me: saman.na30ri@gmail.com

 ### Connect with me:
 https://www.linkedin.com/in/saman-nasiri-59b1b11a7/